-Kaizen is completely built around small improvement.
+Kaizen is completely built around small improvements.
 Stress this to employees, let them know that no change is too small.
 Every little adjustment helps, and it adds up fast.
 Don’t let the big problems become the only focus.
 Workers often become so accustomed to their process and ignore minute details.
 For example, if an employee is reaching even a little bit too far to grab their tools, this could be solved.
 The tool could be moved closer to the employee, or the employee could be moved closer to the tool.
 Employees should constantly be evaluating their tasks and trying to see how they can adjust them.

 One of the most important steps in implementing Kaizen is teamwork.
 Employees must have respect for one another and listen to what others have to say, regardless of rank.
-By listening to suggestions of people from different areas of a company, all issues will be addressed.
+By listening to the suggestions of people from different areas of a company, all issues will be addressed.
 After all, a problem is best solved by somebody who deals with it on a daily basis and understands what it entails.
 Be sure to hold meetings with employees on a regular basis.
 Listen to their problems, and prompt them to offer up a solution to that specific problem.
-This is an extremely effective method, not to mention empowering to employees!
+This is an extremely effective method, not to mention empowering employees!

 Employees have to be happy.
 They must come to their job with a willingness to perform and feel enthusiastic about what they are doing.
 If this is not the case, employees will not feel inclined to solve problems.
 Employers can counter this issue by offering up some fun events in the workplace.
 Having a little bit of fun at work can boost productivity.
-Remember, happy employees are productive employees.
+Remember, happy employees, are productive employees.

 Although employees must be happy, they must also be driven.
 Workers have to understand the goals they must achieve, see the reason for doing them, and aim to achieve those goals.
-Motivating employees can often be done through a reward system and paired with Kaizen - for example, if an employee comes up with a solution, they may receive a bonus.
+Motivating employees can often be done through a reward system and paired with Kaizen - for example, if an employee comes up with logistics solutions, they may receive a bonus.
 This leads the workers to actually want to participate in the Kaizen philosophy.

 Consistency is key.
 If Kaizen is not followed up on a regular basis by every employee, it will be unsuccessful.
-Just like the engine in a car, failure of one component can cause harm to the entire system.
+Just like the engine in a car, the failure of one component can cause harm to the entire system.
 "For changes to be of any true value, they’ve got to be lasting and consistent." - Tony Robbins

 Once everything is understood by management, the employees should all be taught.
 They must understand the inner workings of the system, and how they can use it to improve production.
 Have management or someone who is educated in these methods run a workshop to inform employees about Kaizen.